Fedict/eid-mw/scripts/windows/readme.txt

 -----------------------------------------------
 1) Visual Studio 2017 Community Edition
-For the compilation of the crypto libraries and the eID Viewer Select desktop development and .Net desktop development https://visualstudio.microsoft.com/downloads/
+For the compilation of the crypto libraries and the eID Viewer Select desktop development, .Net desktop development and Windows 10 SDK (10.0.17134.0) https://visualstudio.microsoft.com/downloads/

 2) Windows Driver Kit